jiayuasu/CSE512-Project-Phase2-Template/README.md

 * Distance query: Use ST_Within
 * Distance join query: Use ST_Within

-You **only have to replace the logic** (currently is "true") in all User Defined Function and then submit it using "spark-submit".
+The main template code of this project is here: [Main file](https://github.com/jiayuasu/CSE512-Project-Phase2-Template/blob/master/src/main/scala/cse512/SparkSQLExample.scala)

-Their interfaces are as follows:
+The detailed requirements are as follows:

 ### 1. ST_Contains